ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Manfaat Memiliki Aplikasi Mobile Sendiri bagi Perkembangan Bisnis - <a href="https://medium.com/@digiwebzite/manfaat-memiliki-aplikasi-mobile-sendiri-bagi-perkembangan-bisnis-1eab9f37a5ed?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Módulos 21 e 22 — Referências e aplicação da identidade visual - <a href="https://medium.com/@pamella.marafigo/m%C3%B3dulos-21-e-22-refer%C3%AAncias-e-aplica%C3%A7%C3%A3o-da-identidade-visual-498c009e0c98?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gavinnnn`**
+✍️ **posted by `Pâmela Marafigo`**

-<blockquote>Ponsel pintar kini nyaris tidak pernah lepas dari genggaman, dan kebiasaan itu membuka peluang baru bagi bisnis yang ingin lebih dekat…
+<blockquote>Para este artigo, decidi reunir os exercícios dos módulos 21 e 22 do curso de UI/UX Design da EBAC, pois ambos fazem parte de uma mesma…
 Continue reading on Medium »</blockquote>

 <h3>2.
-GPU-Powered Crayons, NPM Package Quarantine and Dave Branching Off Your Code Without Asking - <a href="https://itnext.io/gpu-powered-crayons-npm-package-quarantine-and-dave-branching-off-your-code-without-asking-744e70b6f337?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+RemindLink Was Selected for a Google Play US Editorial Feature - <a href="https://medium.com/@rshshetty/remindlink-was-selected-for-a-google-play-us-editorial-feature-34f6c5904d1d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The React Native Rewind`**
+✍️ **posted by `Roshan Shetty`**

-<blockquote>You’re reading The React Native Rewind #51.
+<blockquote>A meaningful milestone for an independent bookmark-reminder app – and a look at what I have been building next.
-Continue reading on ITNEXT »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-How to Embed a Unity Game in Flutter in 2026 (the easy way) - <a href="https://medium.com/@clementjaymes/how-to-embed-a-unity-game-in-flutter-in-2026-the-easy-way-60a904c30bba?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Habits That Separate a Good Engineer From a Shitty One - <a href="https://medium.com/@garoono/9-habits-that-separate-a-good-engineer-from-a-shitty-one-fc46d01d6430?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Clement James`**
+✍️ **posted by `ShipWithRathor`**

-<blockquote>Flutter is fantastic for UI, navigation, and app logic, but it doesn’t do 3D, physics, AR, or real-time rendering.
-Unity does.
-So a lot of…
+<blockquote>I learned every one of these the hard way, after shipping 14+ apps and breaking most of them at least once.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Mastering Responsive UI in React Native: Stop Breaking Your Layouts on Foldables, Tablets, and… - <a href="https://medium.com/@dineshkumarmdk01/mastering-responsive-ui-in-react-native-stop-breaking-your-layouts-on-foldables-tablets-and-55fdda4ed8a0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Uber Clone App Development for Building a Scalable Ride Hailing Business - <a href="https://medium.com/@prozeneatsoffpage/uber-clone-app-development-for-building-a-scalable-ride-hailing-business-4a42ecb49b02?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dineshkumar M`**
+✍️ **posted by `Prozensoft Technologies Private Limited`**

-<blockquote>How `@dineshcodes/responsive-react-native-ui` solves multi-screen scaling with zero native dependencies, live Proxy tokens, and…
+<blockquote>The transportation industry has entered a digital era where customers expect speed, convenience, safety, and transparent pricing.
+Instead…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The App Store Rejects 1 in 4 Apps — Here’s How to Not Be One of Them - <a href="https://medium.com/@Emil_Carter/the-app-store-rejects-1-in-4-apps-heres-how-to-not-be-one-of-them-6edc39299520?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Built Nefsera: A Calmer Way to Quit Smoking and Vaping - <a href="https://medium.com/@berkisoftware/why-i-built-nefsera-a-calmer-way-to-quit-smoking-and-vaping-f8a40d59564a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emily Carter`**
+✍️ **posted by `BerkiSoftware`**

-<blockquote>You spent three months building it.
-You finally hit submit.
-Then, five days later, a form email tells you it’s rejected — and the reason…
+<blockquote>How a personal struggle with nicotine inspired me to build a privacy-first app focused on support instead of guilt.
 Continue reading on Medium »</blockquote>

-<h3>6.
-I Ran the Numbers: What It Actually Costs to Build an iPhone App in 2026 - <a href="https://medium.com/@Emil_Carter/i-ran-the-numbers-what-it-actually-costs-to-build-an-iphone-app-in-2026-7b462ffebf51?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emily Carter`**

-<blockquote>A friend of mine spent four months getting quotes for a simple habit-tracking app.
-Nothing fancy — a handful of screens, push…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Android System Design: Building a Production-Ready Authentication Flow - <a href="https://medium.com/@nematengg/android-system-design-building-a-production-ready-authentication-flow-a4a7f789ee90?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+14/28: The Journey of a Single Touch, From Driver to Your View - <a href="https://medium.com/@promode7/14-28-the-journey-of-a-single-touch-from-driver-to-your-view-b0c4376c2a20?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nemat`**
+✍️ **posted by `Pramod Patel`**

-<blockquote>A secure authentication system is more than simply storing a token after login.
-It must handle token expiration, concurrent API requests…
+<blockquote>InputReader, InputDispatcher, and event delivery
 Continue reading on Medium »</blockquote>

 <h3>2.
-Five Years of Jetpack Compose: Five Things I Love About It - <a href="https://medium.com/@kevindesai777/five-years-of-jetpack-compose-five-things-i-love-about-it-684a20c42bac?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Ban a Class or Method in Code (And Why You Should) - <a href="https://proandroiddev.com/how-to-ban-a-class-or-method-in-code-and-why-you-should-79e2a874ab98?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin Desai`**
+✍️ **posted by `Bao Le`**

-<blockquote>1.
-Lists stopped being a project
+<blockquote>Turn code guidelines into automated guardrails to prevent footguns and fragile tests.
-Continue reading on Medium »</blockquote>
+Continue reading on ProAndroidDev »</blockquote>

 <h3>3.
-The Android Overlay Shortcut We Almost Overbuilt (Until We Remembered What We Already Had) - <a href="https://medium.com/@subhadeep.das_69462/the-android-overlay-shortcut-we-almost-overbuilt-until-we-remembered-what-we-already-had-f5f6c1c74182?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+RemindLink Was Selected for a Google Play US Editorial Feature - <a href="https://medium.com/@rshshetty/remindlink-was-selected-for-a-google-play-us-editorial-feature-34f6c5904d1d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Subhadeep Das`**
+✍️ **posted by `Roshan Shetty`**

-<blockquote>Picture a locked-down tablet — a hotel check-in kiosk, a warehouse scanning terminal, any device running one app full-screen with nothing…
+<blockquote>A meaningful milestone for an independent bookmark-reminder app – and a look at what I have been building next.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Understanding Routine Identifier (RID) in Automotive Diagnostics (AAOS) - <a href="https://medium.com/@anuragsingh7238/understanding-routine-identifier-rid-in-automotive-diagnostics-aaos-bed2e0693a76?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Catching the Watchers: Building a Hidden Camera Detector for Android - <a href="https://medium.com/@abhinavsinghal29oct/catching-the-watchers-building-a-hidden-camera-detector-for-android-beda20345356?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `anuragsingh`**
+✍️ **posted by `Abhinav Singhal`**

-<blockquote>What is a Routine Identifier (RID)?
+<blockquote>A technical deep dive into network reconnaissance and the tri-engine detection methodology.
 Continue reading on Medium »</blockquote>

 <h3>5.
-My First KMP Project as an experienced Android Engineer The Stack and Reality - <a href="https://medium.com/@rimshadmohamed/my-first-kmp-project-as-an-experienced-android-engineer-the-stack-and-reality-a42d8fd8893c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Set Up 2FA on Every Account I Own.
+Here’s What I Wish I’d Known Sooner. - <a href="https://medium.com/@iamadityayogi/i-set-up-2fa-on-every-account-i-own-heres-what-i-wish-i-d-known-sooner-7c7d0f3c1f04?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Rimshad`**
+✍️ **posted by `Iamadityayogi`**

-<blockquote>Building Satia for @RevenueCat #Shipaton 2026
+<blockquote>It took an afternoon.
+It would have taken five minutes if someone had explained it properly.
 Continue reading on Medium »</blockquote>

+<h3>6.
+The Pop-Up Saying Your Phone Has a Virus Is Lying to You - <a href="https://medium.com/@iamadityayogi/the-pop-up-saying-your-phone-has-a-virus-is-lying-to-you-5ddecc32ff6d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Iamadityayogi`**

+<blockquote>What real phone malware looks like — and how to actually remove it
+Continue reading on Medium »</blockquote>

+<h3>7.
+Stop Fighting Flutter’s Navigator: Why GoRouter Is the Routing Solution You Actually Need - <a href="https://medium.com/@flutter-app/stop-fighting-flutters-navigator-why-gorouter-is-the-routing-solution-you-actually-need-ed48d5e5011e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nicolas`**

+<blockquote>A practical, no-fluff breakdown of how GoRouter simplifies deep linking, nested navigation, and state management — so you can ship faster…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-5 Things Apple’s New Siri Gets Right (and 5 It Still Gets Wrong) - <a href="https://medium.com/@mayhemcode/5-things-apples-new-siri-gets-right-and-5-it-still-gets-wrong-9621d35622d3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bubble Sort Optimization in Swift: How to Reduce the Best-Case Time Complexity from O(n²) to O(n) - <a href="https://medium.com/@harshamt834/bubble-sort-optimization-in-swift-how-to-reduce-the-best-case-time-complexity-from-o-n%C2%B2-to-o-n-7db0c9fe3064?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MayhemCode`**
+✍️ **posted by `Harsh Khare`**

-<blockquote>Apple released iOS 27 developer beta 5 on August 3, 2026, and for the first time since Siri AI appeared in the first developer beta back…
+<blockquote>Bubble Sort is one of the first sorting algorithms most developers learn.
+Although it isn’t used in production for large datasets due to…
 Continue reading on Medium »</blockquote>

 <h3>2.
-My First KMP Project as an experienced Android Engineer The Stack and Reality - <a href="https://medium.com/@rimshadmohamed/my-first-kmp-project-as-an-experienced-android-engineer-the-stack-and-reality-a42d8fd8893c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Off to the Races!
+Reviews for my debugging book’s examples, Part One. - <a href="https://medium.com/@mrlegowatch/off-to-the-races-reviews-for-my-debugging-books-examples-part-one-2c590b2e8463?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Rimshad`**
+✍️ **posted by `Brian Arnold`**

-<blockquote>Building Satia for @RevenueCat #Shipaton 2026
+<blockquote>This is the first entry in what I expect will become a short series about the content in the debugging book I’m writing.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The App Store Rejects 1 in 4 Apps — Here’s How to Not Be One of Them - <a href="https://medium.com/@Emil_Carter/the-app-store-rejects-1-in-4-apps-heres-how-to-not-be-one-of-them-6edc39299520?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Seu app pode simplesmente deixar de abrir no iOS 27 a partir de Setembro 2026 - <a href="https://lucasferreiramachado.medium.com/seu-app-pode-simplesmente-deixar-de-abrir-no-ios-27-a-partir-de-setembro-2026-ffd60fa70633?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emily Carter`**
+✍️ **posted by `Lucas Ferreira Machado`**

-<blockquote>You spent three months building it.
-You finally hit submit.
-Then, five days later, a form email tells you it’s rejected — and the reason…
+<blockquote>iOS 27 torna o UISceneDelegate obrigatório.
+O que muda na prática para quem desenvolve apps UIKit e Flutter?
 Continue reading on Medium »</blockquote>

 <h3>4.
-All You Need to Know About Modern SwiftUI Animation - <a href="https://medium.com/@zeyad.badawey/all-you-need-to-know-about-modern-swiftui-animation-3ebccd91f516?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Fighting Flutter’s Navigator: Why GoRouter Is the Routing Solution You Actually Need - <a href="https://medium.com/@flutter-app/stop-fighting-flutters-navigator-why-gorouter-is-the-routing-solution-you-actually-need-ed48d5e5011e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeyad Badawy`**
+✍️ **posted by `Nicolas`**

-<blockquote>A practical, mental-model-first guide to animating in SwiftUI the way the framework actually wants you to — springs, transitions, matched…
+<blockquote>A practical, no-fluff breakdown of how GoRouter simplifies deep linking, nested navigation, and state management — so you can ship faster…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Swift Concurrency Fundamentals #6: Actors and Global Actors - <a href="https://medium.com/@kbyarkin/swift-concurrency-fundamentals-5-struct-class-and-actor-da9707882b9f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future After Swift 7: What Every iOS Developer Should Prepare For - <a href="https://medium.com/@bhumibhuva18/the-future-after-swift-7-what-every-ios-developer-should-prepare-for-f1568831ea22?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yarkın Gazibaba`**
+✍️ **posted by `BB - iOS Developer`**

-<blockquote>Part 5 covered actors at a shallow depth, on purpose.
-This part goes further: what problem actors actually solve, how that problem got…
+<blockquote>Swift 7 just landed — but the real question every iOS developer is asking is: what comes next?
 Continue reading on Medium »</blockquote>

 <h3>6.
-The React Native Security Checklist Nobody Ships With(Part 1 of 2) - <a href="https://medium.com/@alimuradbukhari12345/the-react-native-security-checklist-nobody-ships-with-part-1-of-2-6b1814e2d064?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alimuradbukhari`**

-<blockquote>I recently went through a production React Native app’s codebase looking for exactly one thing:
-places where the app trusted something it…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Flutter Interview Questions and Answers (2026 Edition): What Hiring Managers Really Want to Hear - <a href="https://medium.com/@flutter-app/flutter-interview-questions-and-answers-2026-edition-what-hiring-managers-really-want-to-hear-229475e0fa7a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Apple Intelligence Wishlist: What iOS Developers Actually Want in 2026 - <a href="https://medium.com/@bhumibhuva18/my-apple-intelligence-wishlist-what-ios-developers-actually-want-in-2026-e00171f08549?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicolas`**
+✍️ **posted by `BB - iOS Developer`**

-<blockquote>A no-fluff guide to the questions that separate junior devs from senior hires this year
+<blockquote>From a smarter Foundation Models framework to a Siri that finally understands your app — here’s what would make Apple Intelligence…
 Continue reading on Medium »</blockquote>